orlovmax/gulp-workflow/README.md

 Here comes groups of grunt tasks with some explanations

 ###Default task
-Compiles styles, markup templates, minifies images.
+Compiles styles, markup templates, minifies images, copy updated *.php scripts to build folder.
 While using grunt watch, it will be done once and than grunt watch will check for changes and process only changed files.

 ###Bower dev task
 I've talked about this task above, it will remove .gitkeep files, copy and concat bower files to your dev directories.